-- As part of OHS UV risk controls and role-modelling, staff: - o wear a sun-protective hat, covering clothing and, if practical, sunglasses; - o apply SPF30 (or higher) broad-spectrum, water-resistant sunscreen; and - o seek shade whenever possible. - SunSmart information is included in staff handbook/orientation materials. - Staff are supported to access resources, tools and professional learning to enhance their knowledge and capacity to promote sun protection education across the curriculum. - UV radiation exposure is considered as part of the school's risk management and assessment for all outdoor events and activities on and off-site, e.g. UV radiation protection strategies (hats, clothing, shade, sunscreen) are included in school camp activities, excursions, sports days and interschool sports events.
+- As part of OHS UV risk controls and role-modelling, staff; - o wear a sun-protective hat, covering clothing and, if practical, sunglasses, - o apply SPF50+ broad-spectrum, water-resistant sunscreen, and - o seek shade whenever possible. - SunSmart information is included in staff handbook/orientation materials and during new staff induction. - Staff are supported to access resources, tools and professional learning to enhance their knowledge and capacity to promote sun protection education across the curriculum. - UV radiation exposure is considered as part of the school's risk management and assessment for all outdoor events and activities on and off-site, e.g. UV radiation protection strategies (hats, clothing, shade, sunscreen) are included in school camp activities, excursions, sports days and interschool sports events.

-4. School and community partnerships
+School and community engagement